manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 - Another company I have worked at used to be the 'it company' when it came to campus recruiting.
 They are considered to be one of the few Indian companies with great culture.
 Based on the data I have, even they have not been able to hire or retain people any better than other players in this market.
 - If you are a company claiming to culture or brand moat, you should be able to hire and retain employees much better than the competition, and not just by paying top of market.
 I think there are only a few companies that can claim to do that.
 Stripe is one example.

 This post is not about any specific company or person.
 If you talk to your friends who have enough experience in the startup world, they will validate most of these points.
-It is not politically correct to speak about these things, so no one does.
+It is not politically correct to speak about these things.
+So no one does.